-- " Keep raw and uncooked foods separate from cooked or ready-to-eat foods. - >> Cover or wrap food and store food in clean, closed containers during transportation. - >> Transport cold foods in a chilly bin with ice packs.
-When you get to your destination, store food at or below 5°C in a fridge or cold chilly bin until use. - Make sure that the part of the vehicle where the food is carried is clean and free from things such as chemicals or equipment that could contaminate the food.
+- Keep raw and uncooked foods separate from cooked or ready-to-eat foods. - · Cover or wrap food and store it in clean, closed containers during transportation. - Transport cold foods containing meat, dairy products or seafood in a chilly bin with ice packs.
+When you get to your destination, store them at or below 5°C in a fridge or cold chilly bin until use. - Make sure that the part of the vehicle where the food is carried is clean and free from things such as chemicals or equipment that could contaminate the food.